 Promotion to Command Level Officer status will only occur after careful assessment of a player's activity and overall contribution to their SIMM.
 As a position of First Officer comes with increased moderator privileges we need to ensure that only reliable and trustworthy players are awarded this right.
-In return for these enhanced powers and increased responsibility on the forum, Command Level Officers are continually assessed through quarterly performance reviews, conducted by the Commanding Officer (for First Officer reviews) or the Task Group Commander (for Commanding Officer reviews).
-If a Command Level Officer fails three consecutive review periods they will be removed form their position and new player appointed in their place.
+In return for these enhanced powers and increased responsibility on the forum, Command Level Officers are continually assessed by the Head of Fleet Operations.
 Therefore, there is a lot of pressure on Command Level Officers to perform at the level required of them and it is no easy job.

 If you have any further questions regarding promotion in Shadow Fleet